-Peter has released two CDs – Summer Schemes, featuring British, American, German and French Art Songs, performed with pianist Liz Upchurch and Cloud Light: The Songs of Norbert Palej with Michèle Bogdanowicz, Jacqueline Woodley, Lawrence Wiliford & Steven Philcox.
+Peter has released three CDs – Summer Schemes, featuring British, American, German and French Art Songs, performed with pianist Liz Upchurch; Cloud Light: The Songs of Norbert Palej with Michèle Bogdanowicz, Jacqueline Woodley, Lawrence Wiliford & Steven Philcox; and Dark Star Requiem, which was nominated for two 2017 Juno Awards.

 Below: Excerpt from a 2010 concert featuring Peter McGillivray and pianist Julien Leblanc.